Ilia Topuria: UFC Lightweight Champion

+Topuria attempted to make his title defense against interim champion Justin Gaethje in the main event on June 14, 2026 at UFC Freedom 250.
+He lost the championship by technical knockout via corner stoppage at the end of fourth round, marking his first loss in mixed martial arts.
+This fight earned him a $400,000 Fight of the Night award.
+In addition, Topuria and Gaethje split a $1 million CRO Crypto.com bonus, receiving $500,000 each.

-Fighting style
+Fighting style and training

 Initially coming into the UFC organization with a strong base in Brazilian Jiu-Jitsu, Topuria dedicated himself to enhancing his stand-up game, developing a boxing-heavy approach under the guidance of experienced coaches.
 His boxing style is marked by precise shot selection, fluid combinations, and remarkable power, which was on full display during his knockout victories over Alexander Volkanovski, Max Holloway, and Charles Oliveira.
+Following his knockout loss, Oliveira praised Topuria's striking power, stating that he was "definitely the one who hit me the hardest" out of all his UFC opponents.
 Topuria's execution of boxing is strategic, using his footwork and positioning to set up clean, fight-altering punches.
-Topuria is also known for his defensive techniques such as his use of the shoulder roll against Josh Emmett.
+He is also known for his defensive techniques such as his use of the shoulder roll against Josh Emmett.
 He has cited the Mexican boxing style, particularly that of Canelo Álvarez, as a major inspiration for his striking, adapting its principles to mixed martial arts.

+Topuria has trained with fellow Georgian and former UFC Bantamweight Champion Merab Dvalishvili, who has praised Topuria's grappling skills, stating that he has "great wrestling, great jiu-jitsu,".
+Dvalishvili also brought up Topuria's striking power, stating that he "hits hard" and Topuria had dropped him twice with body shots in sparring sessions.